nobobobo/employee-management-system/README.md

 <a name="desc"></a>
 # 1. Description

-This command line application uses inquirer to prompt the user to select CRUD operations that run on employee and company info stored at mysql database (localhot)
+This command line application uses inquirer to prompt the user to select CRUD operations that run on employee and company info stored at mysql database (localhost:3306)

 ![capture](capture.gif)